 In comparing the Brickmaker’s innards to some loose dirt, this very degrading perception of his character portrays him as a person of a very low character.

 Want someone to write a character analysis or another essay for you?
-Hit the button below!
+Our essay writing service have your back — hit the button below!